Darkhammer12/birdwatch/README.md

 ## Task 1 Set up and test main handler.
 ## Task 2 test routes.
 ## Task 3 test for non existing routes and setting up static file sever should be complete.
+## Task 4 adding tests to see if router has access